 The Victorian Ombudsman is a constitutionally entrenched independent officer of the Victorian Parliament (ss 18(1B)(o), 94E Constitution Act 1975 (Vic)).
 The Victorian Ombudsman’s functions are primarily established by the Ombudsman Act 1973 (Vic) (“OA (Vic)”).

 “The ombudsman” in this section refers to the Victorian Ombudsman unless stated otherwise.
-The Commonwealth Ombudsman is discussed in a previous section.
+See Commonwealth Ombudsman for discussion on functions and role.

 The ombudsman has three primary functions: